 Urological Associates has a number of leading-edge treatment options for prostate cancer:

 Your Urological Associates surgeon will also take tissue and lymph node samples from around the prostate to make sure there are no stray cancer cells left behind.
 The surgeons at Urological Associates specialize in performing robot-assisted laparoscopic radical prostatectomy (RALRP).

 The RALRP procedure uses the most advanced robotic technology, which provides your surgeon with the greatest control and ensures the utmost precision.
 As a result, you experience minimal pain and a speedier recovery.
-Urological Associates performs more robotic prostatectomies in Southern Colorado than any other practice, and has six da Vinci robot-trained surgeons.
+Urological Associates performs more robotic prostatectomies in Colorado than any other practice, and has six da Vinci robot-trained surgeons.